Indoor Mold Exposure: Adverse Health Effects in Children and AdultsA Comprehensive Guide to the Literature for Personal Injury Lawyers

 - Asthma related to workplace dampness and impaired work ability.

-- Association of indoor dampness and molds with rhinitis risk: a systematic review and metaanalysis.
+- Association of indoor dampness and molds with rhinitis risk: a systematic review and meta-analysis.

 - Prolonged exposure to damp and moldy workplaces and new-onset asthma.